kaint/100-Days-of-ML/README.md

     Studied Neural Network , Various Activation Funcitons ,  basic use of Tensorflow in **ipynb**
 ## Day4
     Applied Deep learning algo with the help of Tensorflow on MNIST images

+## Day5
+    Learnt Convolution Neural Network , implementation of this with the help of TensorFlow